LIS501/syllabi/md/Asgt3.md

        suggestions to your classmates by replying to their posts.

 7. **Outline of your abstract & 2 annotated bibliography items due M7DUE**, to be shared with the instructors
+     - Develop the two paragraph summary of your research question into an outline.
+Your outline should have one bullet point for each of these items, in order:
+1. What is the problem
+2. Why is it important?
+3. What is known?
+4. What is the gap in knowledge?
+(What do we not know?)
+5. What methods do you propose using? (may include hypotheses, data)
+6. What would the results & implications be useful for?
+Reference items from your resource list as appropriate.
+Identify gaps where additional bibliography resources might support your argument.
-     - **Add in outline format here**, second annotated item as the first (one may be a rewrite of the first item from Milestone 4)
+     - The second annotated item should follow the same format from Milestone 4; one of your two annotated items may be a rewrite of the first item from Milestone 4 if you like.

 8. **Research Reflection notebook due M8DUE**, to be shared with the instructors and/or posted to the *Assignment 3B: Research Reflection* forum
      - In this project you will attend not only to your research question but also, especially, to the process of identifying a question, determining how to address it, and how to search and annotate.